WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/README.md

 # WaDE Preparation

-This repository stores code and data for Oregon water allocations and water use data made available by the [Washington State Department of Ecology (WSDE)](https://ecology.wa.gov/Water-Shorelines/Water-supply/Water-rights) for inclusion into the Water Data Exchange version 2 (WaDE 2).
+This repository stores code and data for Oregon water allocations and water use data made available by the [Oregon Water Resources Department (OWRD)](https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx) for inclusion into the Water Data Exchange version 2 (WaDE 2).
 For more information on WaDE, please visit http://wade.westernstateswater.org/

 ### Overview